A Story of Perseverance

 Hemric broke through in the most dramatic way possible in the 2021 season finale at Phoenix Raceway, with a dramatic last lap, last corner pass to score his first career NASCAR victory, and secure the series championship at the same time.
 Driving the No. 18 Poppy Bank Toyota for Joe Gibbs Racing, Hemric excelled in the post season, racking up top-five finishes in all but one of the seven playoff races.
 He made the championship round for the third time in three full-time Xfinity Series seasons.

-Hemric began his racing career at five years old behind the wheel of a go-kart.
-He collected 11 race wins and a track championship at Concord Speedway before he was 10 years old.
-After his successful stint in go-kart racing, Hemric advanced to Bandoleros and Legend Cars at the age of 16, where he earned additional race wins and back-to-back Legend Car Pro championships.
+Hemric began his racing career at the young age of 5 behind the wheel of a go-kart and collected a combined 11 wins and a track championship at Concord Speedway before the age of 10.
+After his successful stint in go-kart racing, Hemric advanced to Bandoleros and Legend Cars, earning additional victories and back-to-back Legend Car Pro championships.

-In 2009, Hemric made 80 Legend Car starts and accrued 60 wins en route to the National Legend Car Pro championship.
-In the same year, he also earned the Summer Shootout Series championship.
-After earning another title, Hemric transitioned to Late Model racing.
-In his first-ever Late Model race, Hemric broke the Concord Speedway track record during qualifying and finished second in the race.
+In 2009, Hemric made 80 Legend Car starts and scored 60 wins en route to the National Legend Car Pro championship as well as the Summer Shootout Series championship at Charlotte Motor Speedway.
+Hemric also jumped over to Late Model racing, breaking the track record and scoring a runner-up finish in his first-start at Concord (N.C.)
+Speedway.

 Hemric earned the largest paycheck in Legend Car history in 2010 after he scored a victory in the inaugural Legends Million race at Charlotte Motor Speedway, in an event that saw over 300 entries in the one-of-a-kind grassroots event.